kyma-project/cli/docs/user/gen-docs/kyma.md

-  alpha      - Groups command prototypes for which the API may still change completion - Generate the autocompletion script for the specified shell help       - Help about any command
+  alpha      - Groups command prototypes for which the API may still change completion - Generate the autocompletion script for the specified shell help       - Help about any command version    - Displays the version of Kyma CLI
 ```

 ## Flags